hbk91/2021StudyNotes/Microsoft_Excel.md

     - You can have multiple rows of criteria.
 All the conditions in one row are joined by `AND`.
 Rows are joined by `OR`.
     - Do not include blank rows in criteria.
 Excel would interpret that as no criteria, and since rows are joined by `OR`, you will get the sum/etc. of the entire Field column.

+## Form Controls:

+- **How to Insert?** Developer -> Insert -> Create a shape wherever you need it in the excel
+- **How to move it around:** Hover over it -> A hand symbol(instead of the mouse pointer) appears -> Right click -> This selects the entire box.
+Now either Hold the `Alt` key and move around the box with the `mouse/Arrow keys` (this results in the box snapping to the grid boundaries).
+Else, just move it around with the `mouse/Arrow keys`, without holding the `Alt` key.